JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

 Background and Motivation
 =============================

-In this section we discuss what data-partitioning entails and how one could go about approaching this task efficiently when performing it manually.
+In this section we discuss what data partitioning entails and how one could go about approaching this task efficiently when performing it manually.
 Furthermore, we will outline some of the pitfalls one might encounter when doing so, which will lead to